Find My Strap Length

 How strap length is measured

-Most two-piece watch straps are measured as two numbers, written as long end plus short end.
-For example, 115/75 mm means a 115 mm long piece and a 75 mm short piece (not including the buckle).
+Two-piece watch strap lengths are typically shown as two numbers: long end / short end.
+For example, 115/75mm means a 115mm long piece and a 75mm short piece (not including the buckle).

 Measure your wrist

-Your wrist measurement determines which strap length will fit most comfortably.
-Use a flexible tape measure or a strip of paper and a ruler.
+Your wrist measurement is the starting point for choosing a strap length.
+Use a flexible tape measure, a strip of paper or a piece of string and a ruler.

-- Wrap the tape or paper around your wrist where the watch sits.
+- Wrap the tape, paper or string around your wrist where the watch sits.

-- Read the measurement in inches or millimeters.
+- Lay the tape, paper or string on the ruler to read the measurement in inches or millimeters.

 Shop by length